HoseinRanjbar/Emotion_Recognition/README.md

 emotion recognition and sentiment analysis, on the MELD dataset.
 We propose a system that integrates four key modalities using pre-trained models:
-RoBERTa for text, Wav2Vec2 for speech, InceptionResNet for facial expressions, and a CNN+Transformer architecture trained from scratch for video analysis.
+RoBERTa for text, Wav2Vec2 for speech, InceptionResNet for facial expressions, and a MobileNet-V2 + Local Transformer architecture trained from scratch for video analysis.

 This repository provides a PyTorch-based implementation of **" Video-based Emotion Recognition"**.